dbmdz/cudami-website-frontend/README.md

 If you want to cluster your website's webpages into pages that are

 - content pages (shown in sidebar main navigation) and
-- footer pages (shown in footer bar at bootom of each page)
+- footer pages (shown in footer bar at bottom of each page)

 you can specify the parent webpage UUID for